Wasp: In horticulture

 Some species of parasitic wasp, especially in groups such as Aphelinidae, Braconidae, Mymaridae, and Trichogrammatidae, are exploited commercially to provide biological control of insect pests.
 One of the first species to be used was Encarsia formosa, a parasitoid of a range of species of whitefly.
 It entered commercial use in the 1920s in Europe, was overtaken by chemical pesticides in the 1940s, and again received interest from the 1970s.
-Encarsia is used especially in greenhouses to control whitefly pests of tomato and cucumber, and to a lesser extent of aubergine (eggplant), flowers such as marigold, and strawberry.
+Encarsia is being tested in greenhouses to control whitefly pests of tomato and cucumber, and to a lesser extent of aubergine (eggplant), flowers such as marigold, and strawberry.
 Several species of parasitic wasp are natural predators of aphids and can help to control them.
 For instance, Aphidius matricariae is used to control the peach-potato aphid.

 In sport

-Wasps RFC is an English professional rugby union team originally based in London but now playing in Coventry; the name dates from 1867 at a time when names of insects were fashionable for clubs.
-The club's first kit is black with yellow stripes.
+Wasps RFC was an English professional rugby union team originally based in London but later playing in Coventry; the name dates from 1867 at a time when names of insects were fashionable for clubs.
+The club's first kit was black with yellow stripes.
 The club has an amateur side called Wasps FC.

 Among the other clubs bearing the name are a basketball club in Wantirna, Australia, and Alloa Athletic F.C., a football club in Scotland.